Here's how to watch the 2022 Super Bowl LVI

 The Super Bowl is America's biggest sporting event of the year.
 Last year, more than 90 million viewers tuned in to watch the NFC champion Tampa Bay Buccaneers battle the AFC champion Kansas City Chiefs for the Vince Lombardi trophy and the title of Super Bowl champions.
 Whether you're planning to watch this year's game out of a true love for football; excitement over the traditional game day snacks; or just to catch the iconic commercials and often history making half-time show, Super Bowl LVI is an event you won't want to miss.

-This year, the Super Bowl falls on Feb.
-13, aka Valentine's Day weekend.
+This year, the Super Bowl falls on February 13, aka Valentine's Day weekend.
 The Los Angeles Rams will be facing off against the Cincinnati Bengals at their home stadium in Inglewood, California.
-Sportsline currently has the LA Rams favored to win the big game.
+Sportsline currently has the LA Rams favored to win.
+If the Rams win this year's big game, Rams coach Sean McVay (36) will be the youngest coach to win a Super Bowl.
+Tickets to this year's game are currently breaking records as the most expensive Super Bowl tickets ever.

 Super Bowl LVI's halftime show is set to make music history, with Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige and Kendrick Lamar all performing together for the first time.
 Collectively, the performers will be bringing 43 Grammy awards to the SoFi Stadium stage.

-Keep reading to find out everything you need to know about how to watch Super Bowl LVI in 2022.
+Keep reading to find out everything you need to know about how to watch Super Bowl LVI in 2022, plus shop for merch for your favorite team and Super Bowl watch party supplies, and preorder delicious food for the big day.

 When is the 2022 Super Bowl LVI?